AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/updating-language-copy.md

 ---
-title: Updating Language Copy with Launches
+title: Updating a Language Copy with Launches
-seo-title: Updating Language Copy with Launches
 description: Learn how to update, review, and approve changes in a Language Copy with the help of Launches.
-seo-description: Learn how to update, review, and approve changes in a Language Copy with the help of Launches.
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all